Sunset Photography Tips to Capture Amazing Images

 Find the Right Location

 Sunset happens quickly and the light is constantly changing.
 You must scout the location and determine composition before you show up to take photos.
+You’re looking for locations that have good compositional elements to provide interest for the viewer.

 You can also look for compositions that will have both a front-lit scene and a backlit scene.
 They don’t have to be in the same spot, but should be close enough it only takes a few minutes to walk between them.